By Jeff White (jwhite@virginia.edu)

 Experience clearly is not an issue for the Cavaliers this year.
 And that, center Brady Wilson said Tuesday, should help them successfully navigate the peaks and valleys of the season.

-“We have a lot of seniors on our team,” said Wilson, a graduate transfer from UAB, and with that comes maturity.
-The veterans know, Wilson said, that “no matter what happens—a win, a loss—it doesn’t matter.
+The team’s veterans know, said Wilson, a graduate transfer from UAB, that “no matter what happens—a win, a loss—it doesn’t matter.
 Our guys are very experienced, and no matter what happens, they’re able to have that mindset: OK, next game.
 And that’s what we’re in right now.
 It doesn’t matter what we did last game, we’re focusing on NC State now.”

 Virginia opened the season, its fourth under head coach Tony Elliott, with a 48-7 rout of Coastal Carolina at Scott Stadium.
 Now comes the first of the Wahoos’ five road games.
 At noon Saturday, UVA meets NC State (1-0) at Carter-Finley Stadium in Raleigh, N.C.